 We ended our weekly #2ndaryELA Twitter chats for the 2015-2016 school year with teachers discussing how they use their summer for personal and professional growth.
 Everyone agreed that summer was a perfect time to get outdoors and engage in activities that you love to do, but never have time for during the school year.

-Here are some of the relaxation strategies mentioned in our discussion:
+Here are some of the summer relaxation strategies for teachers mentioned in our discussion:

-7. Exercise – walking, yoga, swimming or anything else your are physically capable of and enjoy doing.
+- Exercise – walking, yoga, swimming, or anything else you are physically capable of and enjoy doing.

-9. Engage in meaningful and reflective discussions with other educators about what worked and what did not work this past year.
-If you teach ELA come and meet the great teachers in our #2ndaryELA Facebook Group or this try out this other great group called We Are Teachers Helpline.
+- Engage in meaningful and reflective discussions with other educators about what worked and what did not work this past year.
+If you teach ELA, try out this other great group called We Are Teachers Helpline.

 - Attend professional development workshops in-person and online.
 Learn about Lit Launch – Middle School Reading Engagement Professional Development Course.
 Find this resource on Shopify CAD and Teachers Pay Teachers USD.